kiwaeva/small-vanilla-js-app/README.md

 While building this small app I learnt:

 1. how to write functions that add, deduct, devide, multiply
-2. how to add functions to onClick event listeners
+2. how to use onClick event listeners
 3. how to work with DOM